kardevroop/CSCI723GraphDB/README.md

 # Code Segment
 The code has been structured similar to the assignments in class.
-The base folder is *LabelPropagation* and needs ot be place inside the a folder with a student tag just like in the assignments, e.g. dk7405.
-Th entire project can be run using the GradingSoftware shared during our assignments.
+The base folder is *LabelPropagation* and needs to be place inside the a folder with a student tag just like in the assignments, e.g. dk7405.
+The entire project can be run using the GradingSoftware shared during our assignments.
 The next section mentions the steps for executing the project.

 Folder path - $HOME/A8/dk7405/LabelPropagation/...